jpatel531/HipSpot/README.md

 * `room`: The HipChat rooms the Robot appears in.
 * `mention_name`: The short name referring to the Robot.
 E.g. @bot

 When that's done, type `robut` to start the Robot.
-You should see it appear in Hipchat.
+You should see it appear in HipChat.

 ###Start The Server